cyro17/DSA-notes/13-DP/19-ShortestCommonSubsequence.md

           }
       }

-      while( i > 0){
+      // checking if any there is any left in s1 while( i > 0){
         res += s1[i-1];
         i--;
       }

-      while( j > 0){
+      // checking if any there is any left in s2 while( j > 0){
         res += s2[j-1];
         j--;
       }

-      reverse(res.begin(), res.end());
+      // since we use tabulation , the string we get in reverse order, therefore we need to reverse it. reverse(res.begin(), res.end());
       return res;
   }